-Name of director Name or company name of the significant shareholder represented or that has proposed their appointment Profile José Parés Gutiérrez Grupo Finaccess S.A.P.I. de C.V.
-CEO of Finaccess Capital since 2013, in charge of portfolio management.
-He spent 19 years of his career working in various roles for Grupo Modelo and is currently the Chairman of the Board of Crown Imports (Chicago, Illinois), Vice Chairman of the Board of MMI (Toronto, Canada), Chairman of the Board of DIFA (Mexico) and a former member of the Mexican Brewers Association (Cámara de Cerveceros de México).
+Name of same and and a same Name of director Name or company name of the significant shareholder represented or that has proposed their appointment Profile José Parés Gutiérrez Grupo Finaccess S.A.P.I. de C.V.
+CEO of Finaccess Capital since 2013, in charge of portfolio management and Chairman of the Board of Restaurant Brands New Zealand Limited.
+He spent 19 years of his career working in various roles for Grupo Modelo and was the member of the Board of Crown Imports (Chicago, Illinois), Vice Chairman of the Board of MMI (Toronto, Canada), member of the Board of DIFA (Mexico) and a former member of the Mexican Brewers Association (Cámara de Cerveceros de México).
 Luis Miguel Álvarez Pérez Grupo Finaccess S.A.P.I. de C.V.
 Board Member, Audit Committee Member and Investment Committee Member of Finaccess, S.A.P.I.
 Founder, Chairman of the Board and CEO of Compitalia, S.A. de C.V.
+Member of the Board of Restaurant Brands New Zealand Limited.
 Held several roles at Grupo Modelo.
 Currently a member of the board of numerous companies and NGOs.
 Carlos Fernández González Grupo Finaccess S.A.P.I. de C.V.
-Chairman of the Board of Directors of Grupo Finaccess S.A.P.I. de C.V He is also currently an independent director of Banco Santander, S.A. and a non-executive director of Inmobiliaria Colonial Socimi, S.A.
-Previously held several roles at Grupo Modelo (the last one as Chairman of the Board and CEO) and has also served on the boards of national and international companies.
-Steven Kent Winegar Clark Gosha Holdings, S.á.r.l.
-Has held numerous roles in companies such as MSD Pharmaceuticals and Bristol-Myers Spain after entering the restaurant sector as CEO of Foster's Hollywood and later co-founding Restauravia.
-In 2011, AmRest acquired a controlling stake in Restauravia and two years later became its full owner.
-Mr. Winegar is also a past President of the American Chamber of Commerce in Spain, a former Board Member of Telepizza SAU and Vice- Chairman of Sabertia Capital Partners Total number of proprietary directors 4 Percentage of Board 57,14
+Chairman of the Board of Directors of Grupo Finaccess S.A.P.I. de C.V.
+He is also currently a non-executive director of Inmobiliaria Colonial Socimi, S.A. and member of the Board of Restaurant Brands New Zealand Limited.
+Previously held several roles at Grupo Modelo (the last one as Chairman of the Board and CEO) and has also served on the boards of national and international companies (such as independent Board member of Banco Santander).
+Total number of proprieta ry directors 3 Percenta age of Board 42.86